-NICE says if an antibiotic is needed patients should be given a five day course of a single antibiotic (e.g. amoxicillin 500mg tds or Clarithromycin 500mg tds) and asked to come back if their symptoms do not improve within three days.
-Patients should be told their fever will subside within a week but it may take up to six months for them to get completely back to normal.
+NICE says that, if an antibiotic is needed, patients should be given a five-day course of a single antibiotic (eg, amoxicillin 500 mg tds or clarithromycin 500 mg tds) and asked to come back if their symptoms do not improve within 3 days.
+Patients should be told their fever will subside within a week but it may take up to 6 months for them to get completely back to normal.